Explore this course:

 In many cities nowadays, mega urban projects such as mega events like the Olympic Games or Central Business Districts like Canary Wharf are seen as an effective means to boost the local economy and to promote the city on a global scale.
 However, many of them often fail to contribute to the local economy whilst having detrimental impacts on local residents and the wider society.
 This module offers an in-depth understanding of the development processes and outcomes of large-scale urban projects by exploring aspects of why such projects are developed, how they are governed and their socio-economic impacts.15 credits

 The aims of the module are twofold: to build both on substantive knowledge, theory and skills about housing gained in earlier parts of both the UG and PG courses, with an emphasis on policy analysis; and to look more closely at the links between housing and planning (in its widest sense) at the local and regional level.15 credits

-- Health, Wellbeing and the Built Environment
+- Health, Wellbeing and the City

 - International Real Estate Market Analysis

 This module will provide a comprehensive introduction to key concepts and approaches to the analysis of international real estate markets.
 This module makes a simple operational distinction between mature, emergent and transitional markets as a first step towards a systematic framework for analysis.
 It gives an introduction to specific real estate markets and the ways in which they function, and offers generalizable conclusions about the wider operation of global real estate markets.
 Students will develop knowledge and understanding of global political economy as a context for interpreting real estate markets.15 credits